Davidon4/Quick-README-Template/README.md

 * Your time should be focused on creating something amazing.
 A project that solves a problem and helps others
 * You shouldn't be doing the same tasks over and over like creating a README from scratch:weary:

 I'll be adding more features in the near future.
 You may also suggest changes by forking this repo and creating a pull request or opening an issue.
-Thanks :green_heart:
+Thanks :green_heart:.

 Use the `BLANK_README.md` to get started.

-<p align="right">(<a href="#Quick-README-Template">back to top</a>)</p>
+<p align="right"><a href="#Quick-README-Template">back to top</a></p>

 ---